-Join us June 24 for Prospect Park Soiree!
-On this magical evening, thousands of friends and neighbors will gather on the Park's scenic Peninsula in their most festive attire, bringing a delicious feast and bottle of wine to dine and dance under the stars.
-And the best way to cap off the evening?
-With a show-stopping topper—a fabulous hat or headpiece that celebrates Prospect Park.
-We’ve dug into the Prospect Park Alliance Archives to find some hat inspiration!
+On June 24, 2017, thousands of friends and neighbors gathered on the Park's scenic Peninsula for Prospect Park Soiree.
+Guests partied in their most festive attire, including show-stopping toppers—fabulous hat and headpieces that celebrated Prospect Park.
+We dug into the Prospect Park Alliance Archives to find some hat inspiration!

 Athleisure at its finest!
 These Prospect Park lawn-tennis players of yore matched their sporty caps to their workout gear: long skirts and neckerchiefs.

 A wide-brimmed hat decorated with flowers was a real sartorial statement in 1909, and still is today!
 Feel free to be inspired by these looks blossom-for-blossom.

 On or off your swan boat (which circulated in the Lake in the early days of Prospect Park), a bowler hat is a dashing look.

 Currently in-vogue, flower crowns have been a perennially popular choice at Park festivities.
 Here, a woman wears a lovely floral wreath during Prospect Park’s Centennial Celebration.